cloudnativetrainings/trainings/k1_fundamentals/00_setup/helpful_commands.md

 # git

-## personal access token
+## Personal access token

-To clone a private repository in the cloud shell you can generate a separate personal access token to ensure secure secrets:
+To clone a private repository in the cloud shell, you can generate a separate personal access token to ensure secure secrets:
 1. Visit https://github.com/settings/tokens and click `Generate new token`
 2. Give a `Note` e.g. `Kubermatic Training`
 3. Select the scope `repo (all)`